What are Soundproof Walls?

 - What stage or limitations do you or the building have (i.e. is the wall already in place)?

-- Once you have the above, go through available options and work backwards to solve your noise issue.
+- Once you have the above, go through available options and work backward to solve your noise issue.

-To summarize, understanding your noise problem, create a solution using key products and building practices, and enjoy the quiet.
+To summarize, understand your noise problem, create a solution using key products and building practices, and enjoy the quiet.
 To dive in deep on another blog regarding soundproofing, check out Soundproofing a wall!

 To learn more about how Acoustical Solutions can solve your noise control problems, use our contact form, call one of our Acoustical Sales Consultants at (800) 782-5742, or visit us on the web at acousticalsolutions.com.